 Practice Description: Call centers, facility owners/operators and excavators all have clearly defined processes to facilitate communication between all parties.
 If the complexity of a project or its duration is such that a clear and precise understanding of the excavation site is not easily conveyed in writing on a locate request, then a pre-location meeting is scheduled.
-This pre-location meeting is on-site to establish the scope of the excavation.
-If requested by either party, written documentation between the excavator and the locator should include:
+This pre-location meeting is on-site to establish the scope of the excavator and the locator should include:

-- · Date, Name, Company, - · Contact numbers for all parties, - List and the limits of the dig areas to be excavated, - · Schedule for both marking and excavating the areas, and - Follow up agreements that might be necessary.
+- Date, Name, Company, - Contact numbers for all parties, - List and the limits of the dig areas to be excavated, - Schedule for both marking and excavating the areas, and - Follow up agreements that might be necessary.